jvalley19/vdc/Docs/github_actions.md

 Getting started with GitHub Actions and the VDC toolkit

 1. Ensure you have the latest code when setting up your action pipeline
-a.
-Files you need before proceeding with your actions
+	- Files you need before proceeding with your actions
-		i. 'dockerfile' in your root repository
+		- 'dockerfile' in your root repository
-		ii. 'action.yml' in your root repository
+		- 'action.yml' in your root repository
-		iii. 'entrypoint.ps1' in your root repository
+		- 'entrypoint.ps1' in your root repository
-		iv. 'dockerimage.yml' under the "vdc/.github/workflows" directory
+		- 'dockerimage.yml' under the "vdc/.github/workflows" directory

 2. You will also need to setup your github secrets for the pipeline to use
 	a.
 You will need the following secrets